 Everyone experiences a swollen eyelid or eye at some point in their lives.
-And because the eyes are one of the most sensitive and relied-upon organs of the body, and it can be scary when they suddenly swell or become irritated.
-Not all cases of a swollen eye or eyelid is a cause for alarm, but because the eye is so easily damaged, you should be proactive in figuring out the cause so you know how to proceed.
+And because the eyes are one of the most sensitive and relied-upon organs of the body, it can be scary when they suddenly swell or become irritated.
+Not all cases of a swollen eye or eyelid are caused by an alarm, but because the eye is so easily damaged, you should be proactive in figuring out the cause so you know how to proceed.
 Keep reading to learn how to treat red swollen under eyes, what causes them, and when you need to see a medical professional.

 A swollen eyelid or eye is the enlargement of the upper and/or lower eyelids due to inflammation, irritation, or fluid buildup.
-This can be caused by any number of issues, but usually, swelling is due to allergies, a foreign object, or some other irritation.
+This can be caused by any number of issues, but usually swelling is due to allergies, a foreign object, or some other irritation.
+The swelling itself is a physical response from your body, blood vessels in the eyelid dilate and fluid accumulates in the surrounding tissue as part of the inflammatory process.

 The Difference Between Red Puffy Eyes and Red Swollen Eyes

 Some people tend to confuse swollen eyes with red puffy eyes.
 And although the symptoms may look similar to the untrained eye, there is a stark difference between the two.
-Check out these common causes of puffy eyes:
+Puffy eyes are typically a cosmetic or lifestyle-related issue, while swollen eyes can indicate inflammation, infection, or an allergic reaction that may require treatment.

 Causes of Red Puffy Eyes: